matthewfeickert/talk-Argonne-lunch-seminar/talk.md

 - With a simple gradient descent algorithm can easily automate the significance optimization
 - For this toy example, obviously less efficient then cut and count scan
 - Gradient methods apply well in higher dimensional problems
-- Allows for the cut to become a tunable parameter of the larger analysis ]
+- Allows for the "cut" to become a parameter that can be differentiated through for the larger analysis ]
 .kol-3-5.center[
 .width-100[![automated_optimization](figures/automated_optimization.png)]